nmchenry01/node-video-api/README.md

 Once the above dependencies have been installed successfully, the commands listed in the makefile can be used to initialize and deploy the API.
 The makefile contains three commands, `init`, `deploy`, and `destroy`.

-Prior to running the `make init` command, it is important to edit the \*.tfvars files under the terraform/code/env directory.
+Prior to running the `make init` command, it is important to edit the \*.tfvars files and the backendConfig.tf file under the terraform/code/env directory.
 Replace the values defined in these files with values specific to your own account/preferences.
-Note, you must create the S3 bucket in AWS to host remote state prior to running any of the commands using Terraform.
+Note, you must create the S3 bucket in AWS to host Terraform remote state (IE, `tf-backend-state-2019` in backendConfig.tf) prior to running any of the commands using Terraform.

 After this configuration is done, run `make init` in the root of the project to initialize Terraform and configure the DEV, QA, and PROD Terraform workspaces (used as environments).
 For a summary of Terraform workspaces, see here: https://www.terraform.io/docs/state/workspaces.html.